Grant entitlement

 You name the user and the SKU.
 The actor is a trusted system service or a human operator:

-let outcome = await economy.submit({
+const outcome = await economy.submit({

-kind: "grantEntitlement",
+kind: 'grantEntitlement',

-idempotencyKey: "idem_0",
+idempotencyKey: 'idem_0',

-actor: { kind: "system", service: "fulfillment" },
+actor: { kind: 'system', service: 'fulfillment' },

-userId: "usr_owner",
+userId: 'usr_owner',

-sku: "wrld_pass",
+sku: 'wrld_pass',

 });

-// → { status: "committed", transaction: { … } }
+// → { status: "committed", transaction: { id: "txn_…", … } }curl -s https://economy.example/submit \

-// read.entitled("usr_owner", "wrld_pass") now returns true.
+}'read.entitled("usr_owner", "wrld_pass") now returns true.

 Parameters